HLC-Lewis/Warcraft-WoWBeez/README.md

 - Client Version 4.3.3/.4 Modified Client.

-I have the original site design with graphics and sections of the old character table, I am personally still in the progress of going through corrupted data and fixing issues with it all.
-Let me know if you need these.
+#####Originally Developed and maintained by Tudi [WoWBeez Developer] No Longer Supported by Original Creator.
+Changes in this repo have been made to his original work, all base credit goes to him, additional scripts etc can be found on his gitrepo's @ https://github.com/Tudi/Descent-core I have the original site design with graphics and sections of the old character table, I am personally still in the progress of going through corrupted data and fixing issues with it all.
+Let me know if you need these I am unsure yet if I will be releasing these to the public git.